Michad/tilegroxy/docs/configuration.md

 * pass (bool): Whether the token is valid and should allow the request to proceed
 * expiration (time.Time): When the authentication status of the token expires and the validate method should be called again. `validate` should return pass=false for already expired tokens
 * user identifier (string): An identifier for the user being authenticated.
-By default this is only use.
+By default this is only used for logging.
 * allowed layers ([]string): The specific layer IDs to allow access to with this specific token.
 Return an empty array to allow access to all of them.

 The method how tokens are extracted from the request is configurable.
 The following modes are available and if multiple are specified they're executed in the order indicated: